microsoft/code-challenges/Labs/Azure Cosmos DB/hands-on-lab.md

 var results = await docQuery.ExecuteNextAsync();
 ```

-This part is what actually uses the Azure DocumentDB SDK to call DocumentDB and retrieve the results for
+This part is what actually uses the DocumentDB SDK to call Azure Cosmos DB and retrieve the results for
 our query.
 Notice this will only return up to `MaxItemCount` results as above (In our case 10 items).
 This can also be set to -1 for dynamic sizing of the resulting set to the maximum response size.